I Like It Like That (film)

-I Like It Like That is a 1994 American comedy-drama film about the trials and tribulations of a young Puerto Rican man and a half Jamaican half Puerto Rican American woman living in a poverty-stricken New York City neighborhood in the South Bronx.
+I Like It Like That is a 1994 American comedy-drama film about the trials and tribulations of a young Puerto Rican couple living in a poverty-stricken New York City neighborhood in the South Bronx.
 The film stars Lauren Velez, Jon Seda, Lisa Vidal, Griffin Dunne, Jesse Borrego and Rita Moreno, and was written and directed by Darnell Martin who, in her filmmaking debut, became the first African-American female filmmaker to take helm of a film produced by a major film studio.

 The film was screened in the Un Certain Regard section at the 1994 Cannes Film Festival.

 Plot

 Lisette Linares is a young mother of three children and married to Chino, a bicycle messenger.
 Although he is always reliable as the breadwinner of the family, Chino is having an affair with their lustful neighbor, Magdalena.
 One summer evening, as a blackout sweeps the neighborhood, Chino gets arrested for looting.

 Now faced with the reality of keeping her family together while the main breadwinner is in jail, Lisette, encouraged by her transgender sister Alexis, decides to give her dream of becoming a print model a chance.
-As she happens to be in the right place at the right time, Lisette lands a job as the personal assistant to a major record label producer, Stephen Price, who is trying to sign a major Latin music group (played by the real-life group the Barrio Boyzz).
+As she happens to be in the right place at the right time, Lisette lands a job as the personal assistant to a major record label producer, Stephen Price, who is trying to sign a major Latin music group, the Mendez Brothers (played by the real-life group the Barrio Boyzz).
 Chino is then released from prison by Magdalena and her father.
 She then claims Chino fathered her son, Ritchie.
 Lisette hits rock bottom as a result of this and moves in with Alexis.
 At her new job, while having sex with Price, he answers a number of phone calls, frustrating Lisette.
 The next day, Chino tries to go back to his job, but he is fired due to his criminal record.
 Lisette then confronts Chino to prove that she had sex with another man to get even with him.

 While Chino is taking the kids out for ice cream, his extremely rebellious son, Li'l Chino, asks if he could buy ice cream, but Chino tells him that he needs to work in order to buy things.
 His son then shows him money so Chino allows him to buy the ice cream; when Minnie, his younger daughter, notices that he is wearing new sneakers and pants, Chino realizes that his son has become a drug dealer.
 Chino furiously lashes out at his son, pushing him towards a mural with a picture of his uncle Hector (Chino's brother) on it, who was a police officer killed by a drug dealer.
 He whips his son in front of the whole block while his son's friends laugh at him.
 Alexis notices the commotion and tries to stop him.